 & Other Stories Belted Workwear Leather Jacket (£299)

-Style Notes: As modelled here by Victoria Beckham, pedal pushers weren't shorts or trousers, and they definitely weren't cropped kick flares.
-They sat somewhere in a tasteless no-man's-land that accentuated your thighs and made your legs look short by cutting them off in the middle.
+Style Notes: As modelled here by Victoria Beckham, pedal pushers weren't shorts or trousers, and they definitely weren't cropped kick-flares.
+They sat somewhere in a no man's land.
 Very popular at Tammy Girl.
-These were filed under "never to wear again" but then influencers have been experimenting once more…
+These were filed under "never to wear again," but then, influencers have been experimenting once more…

 Style Notes: The halter neck and the handkerchief were the official tops of the '90s—and they were always paired with a pair of boot-cut jeans (probably from Miss Sixty).

 Style Notes: Seriously, though—who didn't own a pair of combat trousers?
 Thanks to AllSaints, the baggy "dad" trousers actually looked pretty sassy when combined with a crop top.

 Mango Flowy Cargo Trousers (£60)